Chapter 3 – Relationship to Clients – annotated

 How to determine if a conflict exists before hiring a potential transferee

-[4] When a law firm (“new law firm”) considers hiring a lawyer, or an articled law student (“transferring lawyer”) from another law firm (“former law firm”), the transferring lawyer and the new law firm need to determine, before the transfer, whether any conflicts of interest will be created.
-Conflicts can arise with respect to clients of the law firm that the transferring lawyer is leaving and with respect to clients of a firm in which the transferring lawyer worked at some earlier time.
+[4] When a law firm (“new law firm”) considers hiring a lawyer, or an articled student (“transferring lawyer/articled student”) from another law firm (“former law firm”), the transferring lawyer and the new law firm need to determine, before the transfer, whether any conflict of interest will be created.
+A conflict can arise with respect to clients of the law firm that the transferring lawyer is leaving and with respect to clients of a law firm in which the transferring lawyer worked at some earlier time.

-[5] After completing the interview process and before hiring the transferring lawyer, the new law firm should determine whether any conflicts exist.
+[5] After completing the interview process and before hiring the transferring lawyer, the new law firm should determine whether any conflict of interest exists.
 In determining whether the transferring lawyer actually possesses relevant confidential information, both the transferring lawyer and the new law firm must be very careful, during any interview of a potential transferring lawyer, or other recruitment process, to ensure that they do not disclose client confidences.
-See rule 3.3-7 which provides that a lawyer may disclose confidential information to the extent the lawyer reasonably believes necessary to detect and resolve conflicts of interest where lawyers transfer between firms.
+See Code rule 3.3-7 which provides that a lawyer may disclose confidential information to the extent the lawyer reasonably believes necessary to detect and resolve a conflict of interest where lawyers transfer between law firms.

-[6] A lawyer’s duty to the lawyer’s firm may also govern a lawyer’s conduct when exploring an association with another firm and is beyond the scope of these rules.
+[6] A lawyer’s duty to the lawyer’s law firm may also govern a lawyer’s conduct when exploring an association with another law firm and is beyond the scope of these Code rules.

 [7] Issues arising as a result of a transfer between law firms should be dealt with promptly.
 A lawyer’s failure to promptly raise any issues may prejudice clients and may be considered sharp practice.